NinaLista/Hotkey-Kielitoimisto-Google-Synonyymit/README.md

 - ⚡ Fast, lightweight, no background activity
 - 📝 Designed for workflows involving at least **Microsoft Word** & **SDL Trados Studio** (tested).

-The script opens the site on first use and then updates the address bar on subsequent lookups, keeping browser clutter to a minimum and making repeated dictionary or search queries seamless.
+The word is searched from the selected site.
+Next searches update the address bar on subsequent lookups, keeping browser clutter to a minimum (no new tabs for every search!), making repeated dictionary or search queries seamless.

 Built for **AutoHotkey v2**.